Policy and Procedure Name:

 of the decision.

-BWC will dismiss a claim prior to issuance of a BWC Initial Allowance
+will dismiss a claim prior to issuance of an Initial Allowance Order, or

-The investigation of the claim is complete, the claim allowance is not
+investigation of the claim is complete, the claim does not meet the minor

-An employer is an elective coverage person that did not elect coverage
+employer is an elective coverage person who did not elect coverage for

 d.
 An